-The portfolio is a collection of investment instruments like shares, mutual funds, bonds, fixed deposits and other cash equivalents etc. Portfolio management is the art of selecting the right investment tools in the right proportion to generate optimum returns from the investment made.
+The portfolio is a collection of investment instruments like shares, mutual funds, bonds, fixed deposits and other cash equivalents etc. Portfolio management is the art of selecting the right investment tools in the right proportion to generate optimum returns with balance of risk from the investment made.

 In other words, a portfolio is a group of assets.
-If compared, generally it is found that the risk attached to an asset is more than the risk of a portfolio.
-This is because portfolio gives an opportunity to diversify risk.
+Portfolio gives an opportunity to diversify risk.
 Diversification of risk does not mean that risk will be eliminated.
 With every asset, there is an attachment of two types of risk are attached, diversifiable / unique/ unexplained / unsystematic risk and undiverifiable/ market risk / expalined /systematic risk.
 Even an optimum portfolio cannot eliminate market risk, but can only reduce or eliminate the diversifiable risk.
-As soon as risk reduces, the variability of return reduces leading to better and assured returns.
+As soon as risk reduces, the variability of return reduces.

 Best portfolio management practice runs on the principle of minimum risk and maximum return within a given time frame.
 A portfolio is built based on investor’s income, investment budget and risk appetite keeping the expected rate of return in mind.

 Objectives of Portfolio Management

 When a portfolio is built, following objectives are to be kept in mind by the portfolio manager based on an individual’s expectation.
 The choice of one or more of these depends on the investor’s personal preference.